Computer Science Major, B.A.

 Admission to the Major

 The demand for concentrating in a computer science program has grown significantly at UNC–Chapel Hill over the past decade.
-In order to maintain the quality of educational experiences Carolina students studying computer science deserve, we must restrict the number of students majoring in computer science relative to our faculty size’s ability to sustain the programs.
+In order to maintain the quality of educational experiences that Carolina students studying computer science deserve, we must restrict the number of students majoring in computer science relative to our faculty size’s ability to sustain the programs.

 Those wishing to concentrate in computer science must be admitted to a major program (B.A. or B.S.).
 Students are eligible to apply in the spring semester after completing or while currently enrolled in COMP 210.
 Students who are admitted to the program continue through the introductory course sequence with COMP 301 and COMP 211 and will have access to upper-division electives to complete their degree programs.
 Please see the department's website for the most up-to-date information about the admission to the major process.